someweisguy/esp_dmx/README.md

 #### Unique IDs

-In an RDM network, there is one controller device and several listener devices.
+In an RDM network, there is one controller device and several responder devices.
 Each device in the network has a Unique ID (UID) which uniquely identifies itself against others in the network.
 If an RDM device has multiple DMX ports, it may possess multiple UIDs; one for each DMX port.
 UIDs are 48-bits long.
 The most-significant 16-bits are a device's manufacturer ID.
 Devices made by the same manufacturer have the same most-significant 16-bits.
 The remaining, 32 least-significant-bits are a device's device ID.
 Readers may draw a reasonable comparison to MAC addresses in IP networking equipment.
 Every IP capable device has at least one MAC address and if they have multiple network interfaces they may have multiple MAC addresses.
 Likewise, the most significant bits in a MAC address identify a network interface's manufacturer.

 UIDs are represented in text by displaying the UID in hexadecimal and by separating the manufacturer ID from the device ID with a `:`.
 If a device has a manufacturer ID with a value of `0xabcd` and device ID with a value of `0x12345678`, its full UID would be displayed as `abcd:12345678`.

 When a controller device composes an RDM request, it must address the request to a specific UID.
-The addressee may be a singular device or multiple devices.
-A broadcast UID may address all devices or every device of a specific manufacturer.
+The addressee may be a single device or multiple devices.
+A broadcast request may be addressed to all devices or to every device of a specific manufacturer.
 To address a broadcast request to every device of a specific manufacturer, the manufacturer ID must be set to the manufacturer ID of the desired manufacturer.
 The device ID will then be set to all 1's.
-To broadcast to the manufacturer ID of `05e0`, the UID must be set to `05e0:ffffffff`.
+To broadcast to every device with the manufacturer ID of `05e0`, the UID must be set to `05e0:ffffffff`.
 The UID used to broadcast to all devices regardless of manufacturer is `ffff:ffffffff`.

 The lowest possible UID is `0000:00000000` and the highest possible UID is `ffff:fffffffe`.
 In practice the manufacturer IDs `0000` and `ffff` are not permitted so real-world RDM devices would never possess these UIDs.